top of page

 Did you know that over 14 million adults needed long-term care services in 2020?
 Purchasing Long-Term Care Insurance can give you peace of mind and protect the nest egg you worked so hard to build.
 You’ll know that if you become ill, you can afford the care you need and still have enough money in your nest egg for you and your spouse to eat.
 Plus, your kids won’t be burdened with huge payments for your care.

 Now you may be thinking: What about government programs?
 Can’t they help?
 Don’t make the mistake of believing Medicare will cover long-term care costs.
 It doesn’t.
-And while Medicaid—the government program designed for people who truly don’t have any money—will cover long-term care expenses, it should never be your first choice.
+And while Medicaid—the government program designed for people who genuinely don’t have any money—will cover long-term care expenses, it should never be your first choice.

-Legal Point: It’s common for people to try to cheat the system by moving assets out of their parent’s name to get the government to pay for LTC without touching those assets.
+Legal Point: It’s common for people to try to cheat the system by moving assets out of their parents’ name to get the government to pay for LTC without touching those assets.
 That is considered fraud—a federal crime—and the government will prosecute you!
 Don’t fall into that trap.

 TRADITIONAL LONG-TERM CARE INSURANCE